 You can now try feeding the following:

 Sweet potato, Broccoli, Cauliflower, Corn on cob, carrots, lettuce, green pepper, berries, pineapple, melon, pear, Hickory nuts, chestnuts, peas, kiwi, squash, peaches, apples, avocado, acorns, figs, dates, pears, celery, mushrooms, pistachio nuts, grains, hazelnuts, sunflower seeds (without salt) and also try Hartz Mountain green thin hamster food.
-You can also give store bought dry cereal that doesn't contain salt or too much sugar.
-Occasional Froot Loops or Cherrios are fine.
+You can also give store-bought dry cereal that doesn't contain salt or too much sugar.
+Occasional Froot Loops or Cheerios are fine.
 (My squirrels always loved those.)

 It is not recommended to buy any type of packaged "squirrel feed" from pet or feed stores.

 Did You Know?